Pan-Seared Steak with Cognac Sauce

 Instructions

-- Prepare steaks by seasoning with salt and pepper.
+- Season the steaks.
+Prepare the steaks by seasoning them with salt and pepper.
 Liberally salt the steaks on all sides.
 Set aside.

-- Add butter, olive oil, rosemary and garlic cloves to a cast iron skillet and melt over medium-high heat.
+- Sauté the aromatics.
+Add butter, olive oil, rosemary, and garlic cloves to a cast iron skillet and melt the butter over medium-high heat.

-- Add steak to skillet and cook until brown and cooked to desired doneness, about 4 minutes per each side for medium-rare.
-Transfer steaks and garlic to cutting board and let steak rest for a few minutes.
-Discard rosemary sprig.
+- Pan sear the steaks.
+Add the steaks to the skillet.
+Sear until the steak is browned on both sides and cooked to your desired doneness (about 4 minutes per side for medium-rare).
+Transfer the steaks and garlic to a cutting board and let the steak rest for a few minutes.
+Discard the rosemary sprig.

-- Remove skillet from heat and gently pour the cognac into the hot pan and ignite with a lighter.
-Shake the pan until the flames die out.
+- Flambé.
+Next, take the skillet off the heat.
+Slowly pour the cognac into the hot pan.
+Ignite the alcohol with a lighter and shake the pan until the flames die out.
 DO NOT stand above the pan when lighting up the cognac.
 Stand back as far as possible, while holding on to the handle.

-- Cut up the steaks (optional) and pour about 2 tablespoons cognac sauce over each steak.
+- Serve!
+Slice up the steaks (optional) and pour about 2 tablespoons of cognac sauce over each steak when serving.

 Notes